 - Click on the pin to check out the link.
 Always do this!
 Don't just repin because it is pretty.
 Spam gets propagated on Pinterest when people repin without actually checking out the link.

 - If the link is good, go to step 4.
-If the link is bad and it is a picture you really want to pin or check out, you can do a Google images search to find the original source of the image.
+If the link is bad, and it is a picture you really want to pin or check out, you can do a search on Google Images to find the original source of the image.
 First, save the photo to your computer.
-Then in the Google search box (make sure you have clicked images at the top) you will see a camera icon to the right.
+Then, in the Google search box (make sure you have clicked images at the top), you will see a camera icon to the right.
 Click on it.
-Above the search bar you will see "Upload an image."
-You can upload the picture and Google will search the web for the image.
+Above the search bar, you will see "Upload an image."
+You can upload the picture, and Google will search the web for the image.
 You'll be able to see all the sites that have the same picture.

 - Check the site for a "Pin it" button.
 It is usually near the other social media sharing buttons.
 If there is one, then you can repin the image.
 If there's not a button or other indication that it is okay to pin, then don't repin the image.

-- If you are safe to repin, it is polite to give credit to the photographer or the site in the description.
-Polite, but not mandatory.
+- If it is safe to repin, it is polite to give credit to the photographer or the site in the description.
+It's polite, but not mandatory.

 - If the content is safe to pin, then make sure you are on the specific post or article that you want to share.
-Mainly, make sure you aren't on the homepage.
-A lot of sites like blogs will add new posts and if you link to the homepage, the specific item you are trying to share will get buried in newer posts.
-Especially make sure you don't link to blogger.com or tumblr.com or other main site pages.
-Link to the right blog or no one will be able to find what you have pinned.
+Make sure you aren't on the homepage.
+A lot of sites like blogs will add new posts, and if you link to the homepage, the specific item you are trying to share will get buried in newer posts.
+Be sure you don't link to Blogger, Tumblr, or any other homepage.
+If you link to the wrong blog, no one will be able to find what you have pinned.